IASP Guidelines for Suicide Prevention

 The quality of suicide statistics collected varies from country to country, and it is difficult to compare figures.
 Nevertheless, the most recently available suicide statistics for a number of different countries demonstrate high rates in the Baltic States and countries of the Russian Federation, as well as in Sri Lanka (figure 1).
 Low rates are evident in some Mediterranean countries, and elsewhere in the world, but the reliability of some of these statistics is questionable.

 [Insert figure 1 about here]

 There are also marked differences in method of suicide between countries.
-For example, the four most common methods in Sweden are poisoning, hanging, firearms and drowning; in Hungary they are hanging, poisoning, jumping and drowning; in the U.S.A. they are firearms, hanging, poisons and cutting or piercing; in Australia they are hanging, poisoning by drugs, poisoning by other methods including by alcohol and motor vehicle exhaust, and firearms; in India they are poisons, hanging, self immolation by fire and drowning; and in China they are hanging, drowning, poisoning and jumping.
+For example, the four most common methods in Sweden are poisoning, hanging, firearms and drowning; in Hungary they are hanging, poisoning, jumping and drowning; in the U.S.A. they are firearms, hanging, poisons and cutting or piercing; in Australia they are prescribed drug overdose, carbon monoxide poisoning with motor vehicles, firearms and hanging; in India they are poisons, hanging, self immolation by fire and drowning; and in China they are hanging, drowning, poisoning and jumping.

 THEORIES OF SUICIDE